MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/vendor-management.md

 #### Save or cancel

-Once the changes are completed, the user has the options at the top of the screen to click **Save** or **Cancel**.
+Once the changes are completed, the user has the options at the top of the screen to select **Save** or **Cancel**.

-Clicking **Save** results in the call of standard functions for vendor update in SAP.
+Selecting **Save** results in the call of standard functions for vendor update in SAP.
 The updated vendor record is loaded to the page from SAP.
-Clicking **Cancel** discards all changes and the original vendor data is restored to the page.
+Selecting **Cancel** discards all changes and the original vendor data is restored to the page.

 ### Create a vendor

 Creating a vendor is straightforward.
-Click the **+ Create** button to start a new vendor record.
+Select the **+ Create** button to start a new vendor record.

 #### Enter header information